MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 notepad c:\build\dockerfile
 ```

 Copy the following text into the dockerfile and save the file.
 These commands instruct Docker to create a new image, using `windowsservercore` as the base, and include the modifications specified with `RUN`.

-For more information on Dockerfiles, see the [Dockerfile reference at docker.com](http://docs.docker.com/engine/reference/builder/).
+For more information on Dockerfiles, see the [Dockerfiles on Windows](../docker/manage_windows_dockerfile.md).

 ```none
 FROM windowsservercore